-Samples of fluid or tissue can be taken from inside the lungs and sent to the laboratory to check for any abnormalities.
+EBUS (Endobronchial Ultrasound) is a test which allows sampling of lymph nodes within the chest.
+Samples of the lymph nodes can be taken from inside the lungs and sent to the laboratory to check for any abnormalities.

-Why do I need a bronchoscopy?
+Why do I need an EBUS?